corrupt-stack/protobuf-super-lite/README.md

 And, again, another 4 dots cannot be interpreted as anything.

-Finally, `B,` is interpreted as field number `8` with a length-delimited object after it, one of: 1) a UTF-8 string, 2) a byte array, 3) packed repeated scalar values; or 4) a nested message.
-The ',' specifies 44 bytes will follow.
+Finally, `B` is interpreted as field number `8` with a length-delimited object after it, one of: 1) a UTF-8 string, 2) a byte array, 3) packed repeated scalar values; or 4) a nested message.
+The `,` specifies 44 bytes will follow.
 Here, the inspection implementation uses heuristics to determine that it's not a nested message, and that the byte values happen to be a valid UTF-8 encoding of a character sequence; and so that is the interpretation result.